pachyderm/pachyderm/migration/1.3.x-1.4.x/README.md

 equivalents in 1.4.
 The biggest change between 1.3 and 1.4 concerns large files.
 In 1.3, it was possible to store very large files and parallelize directly over them.
-While this was convenient for a number of cases, it wound up iteracting in confusing ways with the filesystem layouts we use for data processing and with our incrementality features.
+While this was convenient for a number of cases, it wound up interacting in confusing ways with the filesystem layouts we use for data processing and with our incrementality features.
 It also felt a little too magical because it abstracted key details of how computations would be parallelized away from the user.
 In 1.4, files can still be large,